mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/pangu_alpha.md

 ### FeedForward

 FeedForward can be implemented by calling `mindformers.modules.FeedForward` directly.
 The FeedForward network layer consists of two matrix multiplications.
 The first matrix multiplication slices in the same way as Attention, outputting matrix rows and sliced columns, i.e., in the `batch` dimension and the `output dimension`.
 In order to avoid introducing redistribution communication between operators, the second matrix multiplication slices the input_channel dimension of the weights, i.e. `matmul.shard(((parallel_config.data_parallel, parallel_config.model_parallel), ( parallel_config.model_parallel, 1)))`.
-The framework automatically inserts the `AllReduce` operator when the relevant dimension is sliced, and accumulates the slicing results in the model parallel dimension.
+MindSpore automatically inserts the `AllReduce` operator when the relevant dimension is sliced, and accumulates the slicing results in the model parallel dimension.
 The output matrix is sliced in the `batch` dimension only, plus the bias term `add.shard(((parallel_config.data_parallel, 1), (1,)))`.

 ```python
 from mindspore.common.initializer import initializer